gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 #### Real and Imaginary Roots, Stability Analysis
 - if ω<sub>i</sub> = 0 and σ<sub>i</sub> < 0 then pole is in right side of imaginary plane, response increases over time and system is unstable
 - sometimes you want an oscillation, can tune a system so poles are on imaginary axis
-- if only pure imaginary roots, technically considered stable - called marginally stable because its impulse resposne doesn't blow up - sigma_i = 0 and omega_i != 0
+- if only pure imaginary roots, technically considered stable - called marginally stable because its impulse resposne doesn't blow up - σ<sub>i</sub> = 0 and ω<sub>i</sub> != 0
 	- this system has no damping

 #### Example of Marginally Stable